 The phrase cash flow problems generally refers to money not being available for use when your business needs it.
 Cash flow problems can range from not being able to make payroll on time to not having the necessary cash to take advantage of a growth opportunity.
+You can typically fix your cash flow through a combination of financing and non-financing solutions.

 Financing Solutions to Cash Flow Problems